Dave Thomas (politician)

 Dave Thomas (born May 12, 1965) is an American politician and businessman.
-He is the current mayor of Springville, Alabama, elected in 2020.
+He was the mayor of Springville, Alabama, from 2020 to 2025.
 A former state legislator, he served in the Alabama House of Representatives from 1994 to 2002, representing the 49th district, which includes parts of St. Clair County.
 He was also the Republican Party's nominee for Alabama Secretary of State in 2002 but lost to Nancy Worley.
 He was a candidate for the Republican primary in the 2022 Alabama gubernatorial election.

 Early life and education

 Born on May 12, 1965, in St. Petersburg, Florida, Thomas graduated from the University of Montevallo with a BBA.
 He began residing in Springville, Alabama, in 1991, where he was the president of the town's parent-teacher organization.

 Political career

 Due to his experience with the Springville parent-teacher organization, Thomas initially considered a campaign for the Alabama Board of Education, but he was convinced by his friend Jack Williams to run for the state legislature instead.
 Thomas was first elected to the Alabama House of Representatives in 1994.
 He served two terms until 2002.
 During Thomas' re-election campaign in 1998, absentee ballots at the St. Clair County Courthouse were tampered with, which necessitated a recount.
 Thomas won re-election by a thin margin of around one percent.
 He later stated that this incident led him to run for Alabama Secretary of State in 2002.

 In 2002, Thomas ran for the Republican Party's nomination for the Alabama Secretary of State election.
 Thomas was engaged in a fierce primary battle against Troy King and Dean Young, the latter of whom he went to a run-off with and won against.
 Thomas received the endorsement of The Tuscaloosa News during the primary.
 As the nominee, Thomas supported voter ID efforts in the state, attempting to quell voter irregularity.
 Thomas raised and spent $90,000 without using television commercials but was defeated in the general election by Nancy Worley.

 After his defeat, Thomas founded and served as president of Alabama's Premier Service Company (APSCO), a commercial pressure washing business.
 His other business ventures include TB & Associates Inc., of which APSCO is a subsidiary, as well as a for-profit primitive campground known as the Little Canoe Creek Campground.
 He returned to politics in 2020, when he ran for mayor of Springville, Alabama.
 He defeated incumbent mayor William "Butch" Isley in a landslide.
 Thomas later described his victory in the election as "hand[ing] Butch Isley his head on a platter".
 He stated that he hoped to attract small business entrepreneurship to the town, and turn it into "the Mountain Brook of St. Clair County".